 A billing system is the system(s) you use to generate and issue invoices to customers and track and collect payments.
 This could be a third-party system such as Stripe or Reculy, your custom-built solution, or a set of manual processes.
-Each system is added, configured, and managed as a data source in Data Platform.
-Each ChartMogul account supports up to 100 individual data sources.
+Each system is added, configured, and managed as a source in Data Platform.
+Each ChartMogul account supports up to 100 individual sources.

 There are two ways of setting up a billing system in ChartMogul: as a supported billing system or as a custom data source.